'Scotland win shifts mood of nation'

 To some Scots watching on, it would have come across as a nervy night given Austria had so much of the ball, but that was largely because of an emotional involvement in what was going on.

-A neutral would have watched through different eyes and would have seen a Scotland that was comfortable in defence - apart for the moment Craig Gordon made his one save of the night - as well as being a threat on the counter.
+A neutral would have watched through different eyes and would have seen a Scotland side that was comfortable in defence - apart for the moment Craig Gordon made his one save of the night - as well as being a threat on the counter.

 Not much comes easy for Scotland, but against this calibre of opposition, this was as controlled as it has been for an awfully long time in a match of this importance.